AmpersandJS/ampersand-collection/README.md

 In many ways it's simply an observable array of objects.

 It emits events when models are added, removed, sorted and more.
-I also allows for merging in a set of objects into an existing collection and emitting change events appropriately.
+It also allows for merging in a set of objects into an existing collection and emitting change events appropriately.
 For a detailed overview of the events that are emitted by ampersand-collection, please refer to the [Event Catalog](http://ampersandjs.com/learn/events) on the AmpersandJS learn page.

 If you extend it with a `.model` property that contains a constructor, the collection will ensure that objects that don't match that constructor are instantiated before being added to the collection.